-The cost of all other housing property (net of accumulated depreciation to date and impairment, where applicable) and components is depreciated over the useful economic lives of the assets on the following basis:
+The cost of all other housing property (net of accumulated depreciation to date and impairment, where applicable) and components is depreciated over the useful economic lives of the assets.

 Housing properties are split between the structure and the major components which require periodic replacement.
 The costs of replacement or restoration of these components are capitalised and depreciated over the estimated economic useful life as follows: